barebox/barebox/Documentation/migration-guides/migration-2025.07.0.rst

   It's recommended that all boards switch to deep probe.
   If deep probe breaks your platform, please report to the mailing list and set ``barebox,disable-deep-probe`` in your device tree.

+* The hardcoded i.MX6ULL 14x14 EVK partition layout for barebox and its environment on USDHC2 has changed.
+The split moved from 768/256 to 896/128 KiB.